 In this section, you can find information on much of the "behind-the-scenes" operation of Point Reyes National Seashore.

-The National Park Service turns 100 on August 25, 2016.
-To us, it's not about cakes and candles--it's about being an organization ready to take on the challenges of our second century.
-Our blueprint to get there--A Call to Action--outlines the innovative work we want to accomplish.
+The National Park Service turned 100 on August 25, 2016.
+To us, it was not about cakes and candles—it is about being an organization ready to take on the challenges of our second century.
+Our blueprint to get there—A Call to Action—outlines the innovative work we want to accomplish.
 Point Reyes National Seashore is a big part of this effort.
 Take a look at what we're doing!